business-andrewliu/Alumni-Network/README.md

 The database design is the following.
 ![Alumni Career Community Database](Alumni%20Project-data%20modeling.png)

-......  add detailed definition of each table......
+......  add detailed definition of each table.....

 ## Implementation
 Query 1